Budibase/website/content/blog/web-application-development/index.md

 #### 1. [React](https://reactjs.org/)

    React simply describes itself as 'a javascript library for building user interface'.
-This is a very simple, and humble description of React.
+This is a very simple and humble description of React.
 It is a powerful frontend library created and maintained by Facebook.
 Of all the frontend frameworks listed, React is the most popular and powerful.
 It is well suited for large-scale web projects.
 Choosing it for small to medium sized projects is a little overkill - once again, in my opinion.

 #### 2. [Vue](https://vuejs.org/)